 The costs of the grid supply consist of capital costs (Capex) and operational costs (Opex).
 CoAS considers the operational costs for the stand-alone supply option.
 All three costs components are explained in detail below:

 Capex takes into account the capital cost of the gas pipelines in the grid.
-It includes the cost of imputed interest (i.e., the book value of the gas pipelines multiplied by the weighted average cost of capital (WACC)) and annual depreciation of the investments made in pipelines.
+It includes the cost of imputed interest (i.e., the book value of the gas pipelines multiplied by the weighted average cost of capital (WACC)) and the annual depreciation of the investments made in pipelines.

 Opex takes into account the fixed costs of maintaining the gas pipelines in the grid.
 It does not include the operating costs of the compressors in the gas grid.

 CoAS takes into account the cost of the off-grid and stand-alone supply of the gas demand.
 It is assumed that this alternative supply option is trucking combined with on-site gas storage.
-Consequently, from the perspective of the objective function, the gas demand not supplied by the grid is penalized with the marginal operating costs of the stand-alone supply option.
-This includes the marginal cost of trucking and the marginal cost of on-site gas storage.
+Consequently, and including the marginal cost of trucking and the marginal cost of on-site gas storage, from the perspective of the objective function, the gas demand not supplied by the grid is penalized with the marginal operating costs of the stand-alone supply option.

 Essentially, the optimization model finds the optimal solution between Capex and Opex of the piped gas supply and the off-grid supply.
-Note that the cost to be minimised in the objective function is the net present value.
+Note that the cost to be minimized in the objective function is the net present value.

-Operation, decommissioning or replacement investment in pipelines
+Operation, decommissioning, or replacement investment in pipelines

-As indicated in the objective function, the main decision of the model is to determine how to supply the exogenously determined demand for natural gas.
-To be more precise, the model essentially decides whether it is worthwhile to continue operating the gas pipelines or even to invest in replacements due to ageing, against a background of significantly declining transport volumes.
+As indicated in the objective function, the main decision of the model is essentially to decide whether it is worthwhile to continue operating the gas pipelines or even to invest in replacements due to aging, so to determine how to supply the exogenously determined demand for natural gas, against a background of significantly declining transport volumes.
 As an alternative to the gas pipelines, there is the option of an alternative and off-grid supply through trucks and local gas storage.
 The mathematical formulation of this decision between grid and off-grid supply is described in detail below.
 Three different decision points or decision periods are distinguished: before, at and after a gas pipeline reaches its expected technical lifetime.
-Note that existing gas pipelines are considered here.